akoskm/akoskm.github.io/_posts/2019-09-23-heroku-custom-domain-ssl-certificate.md

 ## Step 4.

 Wherever you bought your domain, it should have a DNS editor.
 Open it and add a CNAME entry.
-The naming in your DNS editor might be different but here are the only a few things you have to fill:
+The naming in your DNS editor might be different but here are the things you have to fill:

 ```
 Zone name: my-heroku-app.akoskm.com